mstrens/grbl_controller_esp32/README.md

 # grbl_controller_esp32

+*This fork of mstrens/grbl_controller_esp32.git has been modified so grbl_controller_esp32 can connect to a GRBL GCode controller using a TCP connection instead of a hardwired serial port.
+It can thus be used as a handheld wireless pendant for Grbl_Esp32.
+To configure for TCP operation, define GRBL_IP and GRBL_PORT in config.h so they refer to the Grbl_Esp32 system.
+You will also need to configure the WiFi settings as described below.*

+*In addition, if THICK_OUTLINE is defined, the highlight for pressed buttons is thicker and easier to see.*

 This Grbl controller runs on a ESP32

 This project allows to control a CNC running GRBL without having to use a pc.<br>